 Grain merchant, farmer, municipal official.

-Born at Whitfield, Dufferin County, Ontario in 1886, he finished school at Hamilton in 1903 and became a banker at Molson’s Bank.
+Born at Whitfield, Dufferin County, Ontario on 10 May 1886, son of Henry Graham and Esther Ferguson, he finished school at Hamilton in 1903 and became a banker at Molson’s Bank.
 He transferred to a Winnipeg bank in 1905 on the request of his father who saw this move as a way to extend the interests of the Graham Brothers, a canned goods firm in Hamilton.
 Graham left banking in 1913 to pursue a career in the grain business.
-He initially joined the firm of Blackburn and Mills as office manager, becoming partner within three years.
+He initially joined the firm of Blackburn and Mills as office manager, becoming a partner within three years.
 By 1924, he was employed with Melady Bellers where he eventually became managing director in 1930.
 He held this position until resigning in 1945.

-A man of varied interest, he farmed six sections of land in the Elm Creek district and was an active citizen in his community, serving on Winnipeg City Council (1946 to 1951) and the Winnipeg School Board.
+A man of varied interest, he farmed six sections of land in the Elm Creek district and was an active citizen in his community, serving on the Winnipeg School Board (1932-1933) and Winnipeg City Council (1946-1951).
 He was also Vice-President of the Winnipeg Grain Exchange and a Sunday School Superintendent.
+During the Second World War, he served as rural chairman of Victory Loan campaigns and Manitoba commissioner for the placement of Japanese internees.

 He died at Winnipeg on 16 August 1959 and was buried in the Elmwood Cemetery.